 License renewal requirements for power reactors are based on two key principles:

-- With the possible exception of the effects of aging on certain systems, structures, and components, and a few other issues related to safety only during the period of extended operation, the current regulatory process is adequate to ensure that the licensing basis of all operating plants provides and maintains an acceptable level of safety; and
+- With the possible exception of the effects of aging on certain systems, structures, and components, and a few other issues related to safety only during the period of extended operation, the current regulatory process is adequate to ensure the licensing bases of all operating plants provide and maintain an acceptable level of safety; and

-- Each plant's licensing basis is required to be maintained during the renewal term in the same manner and as during the original licensing term.
+- Each plant's licensing basis is required to be maintained during the renewal term just as during the original licensing term.

-An applicant must identify all plant systems, structures and components whose failure could affect safety.
-These plant systems, structures and components, must demonstrate compliance with the NRC’s regulations for fire protection, environmental qualification, pressurized thermal shock, anticipated transients without scrams and station blackout.
+Applicants identify all plant systems, structures and components whose failure could affect safety.
+These plant systems, structures and components must comply with the NRC’s regulations for fire protection, environmental qualification, pressurized thermal shock, anticipated transients without scrams and station blackout.

 Some passive structures and components within the scope of the renewal evaluation do not require additional action.
-In these cases, the applicant must demonstrate that the existing programs provide adequate aging management throughout the period of extended operation.
+For these, the applicant must demonstrate that the existing programs provide adequate aging management throughout the period of extended operation.
 However, if additional aging management activities are needed for a structure or component, applicants have the flexibility to determine appropriate actions.
 These activities could include, for example, adding new monitoring programs or increasing inspections.

 The NRC developed guidance for implementation of the license renewal rule with input from interested stakeholders.
-Plant owners offered both generic process and technical suggestions.
-A Generic Aging Lessons Learned (GALL) report (NUREG-1801) was prepared.
-The report documents the basis for determining when existing programs are adequate and when existing programs should be augmented for license renewal.
-The GALL report is referenced in the standard review plan for license renewal (NUREG-1800) as the basis for identifying those programs that warrant particular attention during NRC's review of a license renewal application.
+The main guidance documents are the Generic Aging Lessons Learned (GALL) report (NUREG-1801) and the Standard Review Plan for License Renewal (NUREG-1800).
+The GALL report explains how to determine whether existing programs should be augmented for license renewal.
+The GALL report and the standard review plan help the NRC staff identify programs that warrant particular attention during the staff’s review of a license renewal application.

 The NRC also issued Regulatory Guide 1.188, which provides the format and content of the safety aspects of a license renewal application.
-It endorses a guideline prepared by the Nuclear Energy Institute as an acceptable method of implementing the license renewal rule.
+It endorses Nuclear Energy Institute guidelines as an acceptable method of implementing the license renewal rule.
 The NRC will continue to include changes to the guide and the standard review plan as generic renewal issues are resolved.
 The agency also incorporated other changes resulting from lessons learned during the review of renewal applications.

-The NRC established an inspection program for license renewal that verifies the information in the application and NRC’s evaluation.
+The NRC’s inspection program for license renewal verifies the information in the application and NRC’s evaluation.
 The inspections sample the results used by the licensee to identify those structures and components within the scope of license renewal, aging management programs, and design analysis changes.

-An additional inspection is performed upon approval of the application and issuance of a new operating license.
-This is typically done prior to entering the period of extended operation.
+NRC staff perform an additional inspection after the license is renewed, typically prior to entering the period of extended operation.
 This inspection verifies that the license conditions, license renewal commitments and aging management programs are implemented.
 Inspection results are documented in a publicly available report.

 Status of License Renewal Applications

-The status of pending planned applications as well as additional information on license renewal can be on the Reactor License Renewal page.
+The status of license renewal applications, pending planned applications as well as additional information on license renewal is available on the Reactor License Renewal page.
 Similar information on subsequent license renewal applications is also available.